Osiris-Team/Osiris-Team/dev_contract.md

 The optimal choice for occasional developer needs when time constraints are not a factor.

 - Minimum 1 hour of work per week guaranteed, with a maximum of 4 hours.
+- The Client must select the "MIT License", unless otherwise agreed in writing.

 ### 13.2 Pro Package
 The best option when seeking a dependable developer for medium to large projects.